leo-bauer/personal_website2/jf.md

 The archive covers the time period from 1997 to the present, with new issues being uploaded with a several-week lag.
 The scraped data have individual articles as observations.
 Variables recorded for each article are date, title, the URL and the text.

 A more technical description of the project as well as the code for the scraper can be found [here](https://github.com/leo-bauer/junge-freiheit-scraper){:target="_blank"}{:rel="noopener noreferrer"}.
 Instructions and code on how to integrate the browser extension are written for Windows.
-Let me know if you need code to run the scraper using a Linux OS.
+Let me know if you need code to run the scraper on a Linux OS.